From a morning frolic with dolphins at Glenelg to dancing the night away in the city, here's our guide to 24 hours in Adelaide.

 A quicker and less daunting option is a tour of the oval itself.
 This takes you backstage to the changing rooms and warm up areas, inside the old manual scoreboard, and out on to the pitch.
 You don’t have to be an Aussie Rules or cricket fan to enjoy it; anyone with an interest history and appreciation of atmosphere is sure to have a great time.

 See Adelaide from a different perspective with RoofClimb Adelaide Oval.

 When you mention great Australian wine, Penfolds

 always comes to the tip of the tongue.
-This legendary grape-wrangler has played a pivotal role in the evolution of wine-making in Australia since it was established in 1844, just eight years after the foundation of South Australia.
+This legendary grape-wrangler has played a pivotal role in the evolution of wine-making in Australia since it was established in 1844 - just eight years after South Australia's settlement.

-Luckily for you, the iconic Penfolds vineyards and its Magill Estate cellar door
+The iconic Penfolds vineyards and Magill Estate cellar door